New methods to bound the critical probability in fractal percolation: Lower bounds for

-\textbf{Proof} Suppose $p<p_c(M)$, so $\theta(p)=0$.
+Note that $\pi_n(p_c^n)= p_c^{site}$ for all $n$, since $\pi_n(p)$ is continuous in $p$.
+Since $\pi_n(p)$ is strictly decreasing in $n$, it follows that $\pi_{n+1}(p_c^n) < p_c^{site}$ for all $n$ and hence by Theorem \ref{theorem_coupling} indeed $p_c^n(M)<p_c(M)$ for all $n$.
+The strict monotonicity in $n$ also implies that $(p_c^n(M))_{n=0}^\infty$ is increasing.
+The obvious question now is whether $(p_c^n(M))_{n=0}^\infty$ converges to $p_c(M)$.
+We will show that this is indeed the case.
+First we need that $\pi_n(p)$ goes to zero if the fractal percolation is subcritical.
+Basically this is known, since $K$ is almost surely disconnected when $p<p_c(M)$ (see \cite{Broman, Chayes}). \begin{lemma} If $p<p_c(M)$, then $\lim_{n\rightarrow\infty} \pi_n(p,M) = 0$. \end{lemma} \textbf{Proof} Suppose $p<p_c(M)$, so $\theta(p)=0$.
 Note that a.s. there is an $n$ such that in $K_n$ the two squares in the top left and bottom left corner are discarded already.
 Conditioned on this event, a connection in the limiting set from the left side to any other side can only occur if it horizontally crosses the vertical strip $S$ consisting of the squares $[0,M^{-n}]\times[jM^{-n},(j+1)M^{-1}]$ for $j=1,\ldots,M^n-2$.
 From selfsimilarity and subcriticality it follows that in the limit each of these squares has zero probability to contain a component connecting opposite sides (horizontally and vertically).
 So in $K$ a horizontal crossing of $S$ can only occur if it crosses a block of two vertically adjacent squares.
 But as Dekking and Meester showed (Lemma 5.1 in \cite{Dekking}), $\theta(p)=0$ implies that such a block crossing has zero probability as well.
 It follows that connections from the left side to any other side have zero probability to occur.
 If this holds for the left side, then it holds for all sides, and so $\lim_{n\rightarrow\infty} \pi_n(p) = 0$. $\Box$\\

 The previous lemma makes it easy to prove convergence: